From the author:

 Like a ride in the elevator

-“Sales pitch during an elevator ride” is the literal translation of the term “elevator pitch”.
-A well-prepared elevator pitch will take you where you have little time to talk to a potential customer and arouse their interest, be it at a trade fair, at a network meeting, or actually while traveling in an elevator.
+“Sales pitch while driving an elevator” is the literal translation of the term “elevator pitch”.
+A well-prepared elevator pitch will take you where you have little time to talk to a potential customer and arouse their interest, whether at a trade fair, at a network meeting, or actually in an elevator while traveling.

 With the emotional elevator pitch, you develop an elevator pitch that combines the unique features of your offer with the current needs of your particular customer and appeals to you on an emotional level.